Direct Graduate Plus Loan

 - You will need your FSA ID to apply (this is the same ID used to sign into your FAFSA account).

-- New Graduate Plus borrowers may complete and sign an electronic GPLUS Master Promissory Note (MPN) at the completion of the application process or later on the same website at https://studentaid.gov/mpn.
+- New GPLUS borrowers must sign an electronic GPLUS Loan Master Promissory Note (MPN) at the completion of the application process or later on the same website at https://studentaid.gov/mpn.

-- The GPLUS MPN is similar to the Direct Unsubsidized Loan MPN including its use for multiple loans for the same borrower.
+- GPLUS MPN is similar to the Direct Unsubsidized Loan MPN, including its use for multiple loans for the same borrower.

 You may still borrow funds if someone agrees to endorse the loan (promises to repay the loan if you fail to do so) or if you successfully appeal the decision by documenting extenuating circumstances.

-- If the GPLUS loan is denied and later approved with an endorser, the GPLUS MPN cannot be used for multiple GPLUS loans.
-A new GPLUS MPN must be completed and is only good for the academic year or term the endorsed loan was approved for by the U.S. Department of Education.
+- If approved with an endorser, the GPLUS MPN cannot be used for multiple GPLUS loans – it is only good for the academic year or term the endorsed loan was approved for by the U.S. Department of Education.

 Interest Rates / Fees